kingsleyh/ball/README.md

 A super simple crystal version manager for MacOS

+**NOTE** The latest version only works for the universal packages which are crystal releases after 1.1.1

 ## Requirements

 You will need openssl 1.1 - the easiest way is to: